Unicorn-OS/Android-Generic-Project/in KVM/Screen Resolution/Solution:/readme.md

 ```

 ## || one time Boot:
+In Grub, Hilight:
+"VM Options" -> - "QEMU/KVM - Virgl - SW-FFMPEG"

->Hilight grub -> `virgil/Hw acceleration`, and press e and to edit grub.
-Add at end of `linux`. and press "F10"
+and press e and to edit grub.
+Add at end of `linux`. and press "Ctrl+x" or "F10"

 https://www.reddit.com/r/BlissOS/comments/s8nlw5/screen_resolution_in_a_vm/